thinkful-ei23/GoSeeThis-Client/README.md

 ## How it Works
 Our application uses the Movie Database's (tMDB) extensive film data library to populate the user's title searches with relevant metadata via their public web API.
 Users can visit movie pages, add movies to a personal watchlist, and create recommendations on the fly.
 Recommendations posted by all users are accessible through a global feed on the user's dashboard.
 However, we wanted to give the user more control over how they experience the app by allowing them to filter the feed by title and genre.
 More importantly, users can follow their favorite recommenders and develop a more personalized, nuanced network that caters to their personal tastes.
 All of our app's features contribute to our goal of fostering a dynamic, user-driven environment that encourages, yup.
 You guessed it. **Exploration, expression, and discovery.**

+## Server-Side
+The server-side GitHub repo can be found [here](https://github.com/thinkful-ei23/GoSeeThis-server).

 ## Tech Stack
 ### MERN